Call Today! Free Immediate Response (818) 781-1570

 Legal Defenses for Carrying a Concealed Dirk or Dagger

-Expungement or for Penal Code Section 21310
+Expungement for Penal Code Section 21310

-If convicted of carrying a concealed dirk or dagger under PC 21310, you may be able to seek an expungement of your record pursuant California Penal Code Section 1203.4.
+If convicted of carrying a concealed dirk or dagger under PC 21310, you may be able to seek an expungement of your record pursuant to California Penal Code Section 1203.4.

 A successful expungement would release you from the penalties and liabilities associated with the conviction, meaning you could answer “no” to any questions on an application about a conviction on your record.
-However, an expungement would require that you successfully complete probation and pay all your fines.
+However, an expungement would require that you complete probation and pay all your fines.

 Contact our law firm for more information.
 If convicted of carrying a concealed dirk or dagger as a felony crime, you may be eligible to seek a reduction of your felony case to a misdemeanor under California Penal Code Section 17(b), because it's a “wobbler” offense.